 Nationally syndicated radio personality Sheri Lynch '13, co-host of “The Bob and Sheri Show,” has enjoyed immense success in radio, as a two-time author and as a motivational speaker.
-But two years ago Lynch decided it was the perfect time to add another accomplishment to her resume – Winthrop graduate.
+But several years ago, Lynch decided it was the perfect time to add another accomplishment to her resume – Winthrop graduate.

 After speaking with a friend in the social work field, Lynch attended a Winthrop Graduate School Open House event and realized that the Master of Social Work program was exactly what she was looking for.
 “My friend suggested Winthrop because its social work program is tremendously regarded,” said Lynch.
 The Charlotte, N.C., resident discovered she was eligible for in-state tuition through Winthrop’s Charlotte Regional Partnership, and that sealed the deal.

 During her time at Winthrop Lynch acknowledges that she has changed.
 “I began this personal, transformational journey, and I can honestly say that I’m not the same person I was two years ago.
 I came here as a vessel just waiting to be filled.
 This journey has been a gift,” Lynch added.

 One aspect of her journey that is particularly important to her is the example that she has set for her two young daughters.
 “I wanted to show them that it’s never too late to go back to school no matter how old or how successful you are.
 You can do whatever you set your mind to,” said Lynch, who received the M.S.W.
 Academic Excellence Award for her hard work and perseverance.